SergUdo/Telegram_bot/README.md

 Turn on the bot with the  command /start

-To view the weather in Warsaw, type / c
+To view the weather in Warsaw, enter the command / c

 To stop the bot, run the command /end